-by Freddy J. Nager, Founder of Atomic Tango + Guy Who Actually Likes Direct Mail Offers…
+by Freddy Tran Nager, Founder of Atomic Tango + Guy Who Usually Likes Direct Mail Offers…

 You gotta love asterisks* — those little stars that tell you some juicy bits of information are lying far from the statement you just read.
 The late great novelist David Foster Wallace turned the footnote into a powerful literary tool: “notes and errata” make up nearly 100 pages of his 1079-page novel Infinite Jest, and they’re as compelling to read as the main body of the novel itself.

 Then I got a massive jest of sorts from Discover Card in my mailbox…

 The exterior of the envelope proclaims “0% APR* On Transferred Balances + Rate Good For Life Of The Balance = No Worries.”
 The back of the envelope lists a return address and the footnote: “*See inside for details.”

 Nice marketing pitch, Discover.
 It worked: I opened the envelope.
 And inside I found a credit card offer so convoluted, it would have Henry Paulson scratching his head.
 Here’s how it starts (I’ve included boldfacing, underlining, etc. just as it appears in the letter)…

 “Now you can enjoy a low 0% APR* on balance transfers FOR LIFE of the balance, plus 0% APR* on all your purchases until March 2009 with the Discover More Card.”

 OK, sounds good — though isn’t “low 0%” a little redundant?
 As opposed to, say, a “high 0%?
 Never mind.
 What’s the next enticing sentence?